This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Irrigation and debridement: This procedure is done to clean and remove objects, dirt, or dead tissue from the fracture area.

-- Open reduction and internal fixation: During this surgery, caregivers make a large incision over your child's kneecap.
+- Open reduction and internal fixation: During this surgery, healthcare providers make a large incision over your child's kneecap.
 The broken pieces of bone and ligaments are moved back to their correct places.
 Bone pieces and ligaments may be secured using wires, pins, screws, or bands.

-- Closed reduction: During this surgery, caregivers move the broken pieces of bone and ligaments back to their correct places without a large incision.
+- Closed reduction: During this surgery, healthcare providers move the broken pieces of bone and ligaments back to their correct places without a large incision.
 External fixation may be used to hold your child's kneecap in place, and then later removed.

 - Patellectomy: During a partial or complete patellectomy, part or all of your child's kneecap is removed.